 Most of these side effects, if caught early, are treatable and can be managed.
 However, there are times when your provider may need to add medications to support you through symptoms you may have.
-A common added medication is a corticosteroid, which provides relief for inflamed areas of the body.
+A commonly added medication is a corticosteroid, which provides relief for inflamed areas of the body.
 Do not take any medication to treat your side effects without first speaking to your provider.
-If side effects of immunotherapy become severe, it is possible that your provider will hold or change your treatment plan.
+If the side effects of immunotherapy become severe, it is possible that your provider will hold or change your treatment plan.
 Be sure to talk with your care team during and even after your treatment.

 National Comprehensive Cancer Network, American Society of Clinical Oncology (2019).
 Understanding Immunotherapy Side Effects.
 Retrieved from https://www.nccn.org/images/pdf/Immunotherapy_Infographic.pdf.

 National Comprehensive Cancer Network (2019).
 NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) Management of Immunotherapy-Related Toxicities.
 Retrieved from https://www.nccn.org/professionals/physician_gls/pdf/immunotherapy.pdf.